Relrin/dotfiles/README.md

 Q: Why do you use separate configs for VIM and NeoVIM instead of using a single file?
 A: There are two main reasons:
-- I wrote [an article](https://habr.com/ru/post/224979/) that explains how setup Vim for Python development.
+- I wrote [an article](https://habr.com/ru/post/224979/) that explains how to setup Vim for Python development.
 In addition to it a certain group of developers would like to get an identical setup described in the article.
 So I kinda restricted in experimenting and changing the original `.vimrc` file
 - With NeoVIM I can freely experimenting in the way that I would like.
 Also NeoVIM has a lot improvements in comparison to the original VIM, so I can get a better development experience when switching between different programming languages and environments

 ## How to install VIM settings